Icinga/icinga2/doc/6-distributed-monitoring.md

   Accept config       | **Optional.** Whether this node accepts configuration sync from the master node (required for [config sync mode](6-distributed-monitoring.md#distributed-monitoring-top-down-config-sync)).
 For [security reasons](6-distributed-monitoring.md#distributed-monitoring-security) this defaults to `n`.
   Accept commands     | **Optional.** Whether this node accepts command execution messages from the master node (required for [command endpoint mode](6-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint)).
 For [security reasons](6-distributed-monitoring.md#distributed-monitoring-security) this defaults to `n`.

+The setup wizard will ensure that the following steps are taken:

+* Enable the `api` feature.
+* Create a certificate signing request (CSR) for the local node.
+* Request a signed certificate with the provided ticket number on the master node.
+* Allow to verify the master's certificate.
+* Store the signed client certificate and ca.crt in `/etc/icinga2/pki`.
+* Update the `zones.conf` file with the new zone hierarchy.
+* Update `/etc/icinga2/features-enabled/api.conf` (`accept_config`, `accept_commands`) and `constants.conf`.

 In this example we're generating a ticket on the master node `icinga2-master1.localdomain` for the client `icinga2-client1.localdomain`: